Jorge-lopz/LocalAI/README.md

 where every user can access an API with the ability to communicate with various locally hosted LLMs.
 <br><br>
-The biggest advantage this solution has is it's **privacy**, as the AIs can't directly access the network, leaving the user's data completely private and trasnfered through secure protocols.
+The biggest advantage this solution has is it's **privacy**, as the AIs can't directly access the network, leaving the user's data completely private and transfered through secure protocols.

 ## TODO: